uhlryk/angular-dynamic-number/README.md

 **numAppend**

-Allow to set single character append currency e.g. 1234.12€.
+If true, allow to set single character append currency e.g. 1234.12€.
 Html could have problem with show some characters.
 In those situations you should set currency as html entit.
 € = `&#x20AC;`

 **numString**

-Allow to set model type to string.
+If true, allow to set model type to string.
 This is useful when Javascript rounding in numbers is not desired.

 ## Filter with strategies